UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

+Notes:

-Notes: Accessing the history of your project is very simple in JupyterLab, you just have to look for the "History" tab within the Git options.
+Accessing the history of your project is very simple in JupyterLab, you have to look for the "History" tab within the Git options.

 ---